elpkijj/InDiRec/README.md

 # Intent-aware Diffusion with Contrastive Learning for Sequential Recommendation (InDiRec)

-This is the Pytorch implementation for the paper: [SIGIR'25]Intent-aware Diffusion with Contrastive Learning for Sequential Recommendation.
-(URL will be applied)
+This is the Pytorch implementation for the paper: [[SIGIR'25] Intent-aware Diffusion with Contrastive Learning for Sequential Recommendation](https://arxiv.org/pdf/2504.16077).

 ## Implementation
 ### Requirements